 Juicy and tender Korean chicken skewers are packed with bold flavors bringing sweet, savory, and spicy your dinner table.
-The simple marinade is loaded with gochujang, garlic, ginger, sesame, and honey, that takes just minutes to whip up.
-Plus, marinate these chicken kebabs in advance and spend just 20 minutes grilling them (or make the in the oven or air fryer!).
 The best summer weeknight dinner.

-- Skewer the chicken.
-Add 4-5 pieces of cubed chicken to each skewer.
+- Add 4-5 pieces of cube chicken to each skewer.
 Reserve the marinade.

-- Cook.
-You can grill the chicken skewers, bake them, or cook in the air fryer.
+- You can grill the chicken skewers or bake them.

 - To grill the skewers: Lightly apply cooking oil over chicken skewers using a cooking oil spray or silicone brush.
 Preheat the grill over medium-high heat for 3 minutes until sizzling hot.
 Place the skewers evenly apart on the grill pan and grill for 8-10 minutes on each side, or until the internal temperature of the chicken reaches 165 F. Do not overlap the skewers at any time to ensure even cooking for all the skewers.

 - To bake the skewers: Preheat the oven to 425 F. Place the marinated chicken skewers on a parchment-lined baking sheet or on a lightly oiled roasting rack in a baking pan.
 Bake for 15 minutes until golden brown and the internal temperature for the chicken reaches 165F.
 Turn on the broil function on the oven on high and broil for 2-3 minutes until nicely charred on the edges.